NextLegacy/BoilingHotWater/README.md

 # Optionally, you can specify the install directory.
 By default this will be set to "/usr/local" on UNIX, and "<SystemDrive>/Program Files/<ProjectName>" on Windows
 cmake -B build -D CMAKE_INSTALL_PREFIX=PATH_TO_INSTALL_DIR

 # Build the library in Release mode.
-You will find the built library in the `install` directory.
+The Library will be installed in the install directory.
 cmake --build build --target INSTALL --config Release

+# Use the custom target INSTALL_EMSCRIPTEN to install the library for web.
+cmake --build build --target INSTALL_EMSCRIPTEN
 ```

 afterwards, you can link the library to your project by adding the following to your `CMakeLists.txt`: